And I'd say the media can barely keep its pants up.

 This case serves a lot of purposes.

-They are and now it's wall-to-wall analysis of what the judge is gonna say in her instructions, and in wall-to-wall analysis of what the jury's gonna be doing while they are deliberating.
+And now it's wall-to-wall analysis of what the judge is going to say in her instructions and in wall-to-wall analysis of what the jury is going to be doing while they are deliberating.

-Um it it's it's been a long time for the drive-by.
+It's been a long time for the drive-bys.

 There haven't been any real decent riots since Rodney King.

-I mean, if you um you you you you really might have to go back to Rodney King to find some really decent, really qualified riots in terms of the way the media looks at these things.
+I mean, if you really might have to go back to Rodney King to find some really decent, really qualified riots in terms of the way the media looks at these things.

-Yeah, not just uh a sports championship riot doesn't count, because that's that's engendered really by joy and and happiness and you know.
+Yeah, not just a sports championship riot doesn't count because that's engendered really by joy and happiness.

 But if they tear down their town because they think they've just been given a racial shaft or something, that's made to order.

-Well, that that riot in Brazil doesn't count because nobody saw any pictures of that.
+Well, that riot in Brazil doesn't count because nobody saw any pictures of that.

 I mean, the way it was reported, there was no emphasis.